 The Program is approved by the American Bar Association (ABA), the gold standard for paralegal programs.

 Courses are offered on a standard schedule, providing students an opportunity to plan their program of study.

 The Paralegal Program offers both an initial Bachelor of Science and a Second Bachelor’s Degree.
 The Program welcomes transfer students and has articulation agreements with community colleges, that allow students to transfer courses specific to the Program.
 Eastern Michigan University sponsors an attorney-supervised legal clinic for its paralegal students, who work inside the Washtenaw County Courthouse helping members of the public.

 The Program follows a program admission policy that requires a student to complete Introduction to the Legal System (LEGL 211), with a grade of "B-" or better and Advanced Legal Writing, Research, and Analysis (LEGL 304W), with a grade of "C+" or better, to be admitted to the Program and take the remaining core courses.

 Students who are members of the Honors College, have the opportunity to contract with their professor for Honors Credit for any 300 or 400 level class in the program.
 Read the process for securing Honors Credit [PDF].
 Students interested in researching and writing an Honors Thesis for departmental honors, must secure approval from Professor Donovan.
 The Thesis must follow the format for a law review article.

 Second Bachelor's Degree Curriculum

-Second Bachelor’s Degree students must complete a minimum of 72 credits consisting of 6 credits of foundational courses, 33 credits of required legal specialty courses, 15 credits of Business and Information Processing courses, and 18 electives.
+Second Bachelor’s Degree students must complete a minimum of 72 credits consisting of 6 credits of foundational courses, 33 credits of required courses, 15 credits of Business and Information Processing courses, and 18 electives.